 Steve Begley:

 Manual oversight introduces several risks—compliance, data quality, and operational efficiency among them.
 When documentation is paper-based, it’s easy to lose track of when a review happened or whether new data was checked after initial sign-off.
-Scanned files may not reflect the true sequence of events, and handwritten notes are open to interpretation.
+Scanned COA files may not reflect the true sequence of events, and handwritten notes are open to interpretation.

 Aubrey Verna:

-The key is integration.
-Oversight shouldn’t sit outside the system where data is captured; it should happen within that same workflow.
+The key is integration. eCOA Oversight shouldn’t sit outside the system where data is captured; it should happen within that same workflow.
 In modern eCOA platforms, investigators can review and acknowledge participant data electronically, receive automatic prompts to re-review if updates occur, and maintain a clear, time-stamped history of those actions.

 Steve Begley: